fetchrobotics/docs/source/introduction.rst

 both robots is based on ROS.
 Please visit ros.org to learn more about ROS.

-All users should read and become familiar with the safe operating procedures set out in :doc:`Section 2: Safety</safety>` before operating a robot.
+All users should read and become familiar with the safe operating procedures set out in :doc:`Safety Section</safety>` before operating a robot.

 If you are setting up Fetch or Freight for the first time please see the tutorial videos for unboxing Fetch & Freight to learn how to properly unpackage